-Since there isn’t a unique recipe but several and each of those contains different ingredients, it is very difficult to indicate a single price.
+Since there are several recipes containing different ingredients, it is very difficult to indicate a single price.

 Many patients reported a cost range from $45 to $84 for dentist prescribed mouthwash that was 8 oz.

-Non-prescription or homemade formulas are cheaper (about $15 to $40) but they cannot contain active ingredients like lidocaine, antibiotics, antifungal or corticosteroid.
+Homemade formulas are cheaper (about $15 to $40).
+However they cannot contain active ingredients like lidocaine, antibiotics, antifungal or corticosteroid.

-The oncology oral rinses used to relieve chemotherapy mouth sores and tongue ulcers are not covered by health insurance because they are compounded medication.
-Nevertheless there is the possibility that some of the prescribed active elements may be covered by the insurance depending on your own plan.
+The oncology oral rinses used to relieve chemotherapy mouth sores and tongue ulcers are not covered by health insurance.
+The reason is because they are compounded medication.
+Nevertheless some of the prescribed active elements may be covered by the insurance.
+It depends on your own plan.

-In case of some of prescribed drugs are not covered by your insurance, you may ask your doctor to try to replace them with those accepted by your insurance company’s drug formulary.
+What to do if some of prescribed drugs are not covered by your insurance.
+Ask your doctor to replace them with those accepted by your insurance company’s drug formulary.

-Here is a brief list of the most reviewed products you can find by online store like Amazon and Walgreens:
+Here is a brief list of the best magic mouthwash brands and manufacturers you can find by online store like Amazon and Walgreens: